Search StreamScheme

 So you’re looking to start streaming, but you don’t have a PC yet.
 You’re on a bit of a budget, and you’ve heard it’s cheaper to build it yourself than to buy something pre-built.
 This guide is written for the absolute beginner: I’ll be explaining what each component is and what it does, breaking down all the strange jargon so you can have an idea of what they mean.

-Now is a particularly bad time to be building a PC.
-Demand for parts is high while supply is low, so prices are heavily inflated.
-We’ll do our best to give our best recommendations, as well as provide good resources to do your own research and pick your own parts based on your needs.
+Many may be aware that PC prices, no matter where you look, have quite hefty price tags.
+However, we’ll do our best to give our best recommendations, as well as provide good resources to do your own research and pick your own parts based on your needs.
 Let’s get started!

 Before you start, I recommend making an account on PC Part Picker and starting a New System Build so that you can build along with the guide.

-This post will go over what the streaming PC components are as well as tell you the best budget option for each of the following:
+This post will go over what the streaming PC components are as well as tell you the best budget option for each of the following.
+Please note that, while these are our picks, the best budget streaming pc build for you will depend on your overall needs.

 Best Budget CPU